abd5ge/movievis/README.md

 ## Installation

+This project has been designed to allow end users to easily collect film data for their own analysis.
+We've provided the source files of our analysis here.
+However, installing and running this project will not provide any analyzed results.
+Running this project will collect data so that the user can implement their own analysis.
+Feel free to use our text analysis & network mapping as a part of your project, just remember to install the py packages for those scripts.

-To use this project download this repo to a local environment.
+To use this project, download this repo to a local environment.
 Once you've downloaded, cd into the project space using a terminal or command line interface.

     cd movievis/src/python/process_scripts/
     pip install requirements.txt